wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

+= 2.5.3 =
+* Changed support portal to use WordPress.org only as I am unable to handle multiple vectors for support
+* Updated various links throughout plugin to reflect current URLs
+* Updated instructions
+* Miscellaneous minor bug fixes

 = 2.5.2 =
 * Updated PHP Simple HTML DOM Parser to very latest rev (v 1.5 rev 202)
 * Fixed PHP Simple HTML DOM Parser to create exception for servers that don't have mbstring extension enabled
  * This regressed with an update to recent versions of PHP Simple HTML DOM Parser
-* Added support for up to 1000 inline lightboxe
+* Added support for up to 1000 inline lightboxes
  * Inline lightboxes are allocated in increments of 5
  * There is a performance hit in the Lightbox Plus admin when going over 100 however.